meiniKi/FazyRV/README.md

 make riscof.all
 ```

-### Module-level Formal Checks <a name="formal"></a>
+### Module-Level Formal Checks <a name="formal"></a>
 The ALU (`rtl/fazyrv_alu.sv`) and the `spm_d` module (`rtl/fazyrv_spm_d.sv`) are checked by BMC in a formal test bench.
 The test benches and `.sby` files are located in `fv/alu` and `fv/spm_d`, respectively.
-While these were primarily used to support a formal verification test-driven development when the core was not ready to be checked by `riscv-formal`.
+These were primarily used to support a formal verification test-driven development when the core was not ready to be checked by `riscv-formal`.
 However, they remain important to verify changes and optimizations.
 The chunk size is set to 8 by default.
 If required, please update the local parameter `parameter CHUNKSIZE` in the formal test benches accordingly.

 ```shell
 # alu